getnelson/cli/README.md

 # read token from env var GITHUB_TOKEN and host from NELSON_ADDR
 $ nelson login

+# for testing with a local server, you can do:
+$ nelson login --disable-tls nelson.local:9000

 TODO

 $ nelson dc inspect us-west-2